ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 - Add custom [CLI commands](cli/creating-a-command.md) like `$ eecli.php amazing_add_on:do_something_amazing`
 - Add custom [Publish Form tabs](development/tab-files.md) to help organize entry fields for content editors.
 - Hook into ExpressionEngine and run [custom functions (called Extensions)](development/extensions.md) when ExpressionEngine does certain actions, like emailing your team whenever a post is created or manipulating text when a template is rendered.
+-reword to display fi [Prolet](/development/prolets.md) to the [ExpressionEngine Dock](/advanced-usage/front-end/dock.md) that displays information from your add-on to content editors on the front-end.
+- Display

 Understanding ExpressionEngine add-on development removes the limit of what you can build with ExpressionEngine.